logigearcorp/docs.testarchitect.com/content/administration-guide/license-server/managing-licenses/transferring-host-based-licenses/_index.md

 4. In the Change Host-Based License IP dialog box, enter the full host name or IP address of the new host to which you want to grant a dedicated license, then select **OK**.

-    **Note:** If you use the full host name of the machine, ensure that the machine is connected to your working domain.
+{{<note>}} If you use the full host name of the machine, ensure that the machine is connected to your working domain.

     ![](/images/TA_Administration/Images/change_host_based_license.png)